NTU-CSIE-DSA/hw3-Virus/pack/prob.md

 - $1 \leq x, y, k \leq N$: ID of a computer
 - $1 \leq a, b, t, s \leq N$: ID of a virus
 - $x \ne y,\; a \ne b$

+## Notes

+- A computer can only be infected by one virus at a time.
+- A virus can infect multiple disconnected networks.
+- A network refers to a group of computers that are connected directly or indirectly.
+- The Disjoint Set Union (DSU) data structure is likely essential for the implementation.
+You might find this helpful: [OI Wiki - DSU](https://oi-wiki.org/ds/dsu/)

 ## Subtasks